Pragma once

-In the C and C++ programming languages, #pragma once is a non-standard but widely supported preprocessor directive designed to cause the current source file to be included only once in a single compilation.
-Thus, #pragma once serves the same purpose as include guards, but with several advantages, including: less code, avoidance of name clashes, and sometimes improvement in compilation speed.
-On the other hand, #pragma once is not necessarily available in all compilers and its implementation is tricky and might not always be reliable.
+In the C and C++ programming languages, #pragma once is a non-standard but widely supported preprocessor directive designed to cause the current header file to be included only once in a single compilation.
+Thus, #pragma once serves the same purpose as #include guards, but with several advantages, including less code, avoidance of name clashes, and sometimes improvement in compilation speed.
+While #pragma once is available in most modern compilers, its implementation is tricky and might not always be reliable.

+Modules, introduced in C++20, eliminate the necessity of #pragma once, due to not being handled by the preprocessor.
+Modules can only be imported at most one time into a translation unit.